The Founder’s Journey:

 After Djibouti, I was lost.

-Ahead of me was an option I refused to take.
+Ahead of me: a void I refused to fall into.

-Sitting at a bar in a steakhouse on the lake, I filed the official paperwork to start Five Pack Studios.
+That night, sitting alone at a bar in a quiet lakeside steakhouse, I filed the paperwork online to start Five Pack Studios.

 It was survival.

-If I hadn’t made that choice, I was not coming back from that trip.
+If I didn’t start something of my own, I wasn’t coming back from that trip.

 "Behind me was a dead dream.
 Ahead of me was an option I refused to take.
 Or—I could build something entirely new from the ground up.”